Menu

 Ways To Protect Assets For A Living Parent Or Spouse In Michigan

-With the advice of an experienced attorney and a skilled drafter, they can draft an asset protection trust for this specific purpose.
+With the advice of an experienced estate planning attorney from Legacy Legal & Business Services PLC and a skilled drafter, they can draft an asset protection trust for this specific purpose.

-What To Expect In Estate Administration When Someone Dies With A Proper Estate Plan In Place
+What To Expect When Someone Dies With A Proper Estate Plan In Place

 If a person dies who had all the proper estate planning documents in place, then trust administration is a very easy process that requires the average layperson very little guidance from their trusted attorney.
 They will need to identify the assets, gather them, identify any estate expenses, and then ensure that the property or the assets get to the appropriate beneficiaries.